akineni/anys-blog/README.md

 # anys-blog

-Static blog webpages like WordPress and blogspot created by me.
+Responsive static blog webpages like WordPress and blogspot created by me.
 This is perfectly HTML and raw CSS (without any framework, built from scratch).